khaledawaza/hello-world/README.md

 node package manager
 git
 Quick Start Instructions
 1.)
-From your terminal or IDE terminal, clone the repository with the following command: git clone https://github.com/GuyRimel/Chat-Tack
+From your terminal or IDE terminal, clone the repository with the following command: https://github.com/khaledawaza/hello-world

 2.)
 Install Expo CLI as a global npm package: npm install -g expo-cli